Emissions and exemptions

 Q) We do not hire cranes, we specialise in MEWPs (Mobile Elevating Work Platforms).
 Do these come within scope of the proposals?

 A) MEWPs do come within the general requirements from 2015, and the step change in 2020.
-CPA will be talking with IPAF and other industry bodies to help prepare the sector for 2020.
+CPA will be talking with IPAF and other industry bodies to help prepare the sector.
 The particular change that GLA are considering in 2018 applies only to the (current) exemption for mobile cranes, and has no impact on MEWPs.

 Q) What about Crawler Cranes that do not travel on the road.
 Is anyone making it clear that there is a difference?